We do business as Northwood Mushrooms, but we were previously known as Cherry Tree House Mushrooms. Read on to learn how our farm got started.

 We had many, many work days and many amazing volunteers who helped us move thousands of logs and everything else we’d accumulated to the new farm in Clayton, Wisconsin.

-The new farm is an hour and a half from the Twin Cities.
-With nearly 40 acres, there is ample room for expanded mushroom production as well as animals and other vegetables.
-The farm has barns, a house, and other housing, allowing several folks to live there.
+The farm is about an hour and a half from the Twin Cities and has ample room for expanded mushroom production as well as animals and other vegetables.
+The farm has barns, a house, and other housing, allowing several folks to live here.
+Since moving to the farm, we’ve expanded the size of our shade structure and in the fall of 2019 built an additional smaller hoop house to grow in-ground mushrooms.